-135 ship is presented in Figures 1 and 2.
-The EPA path limits, the positions of observation and alert thresholds, the talweg and the observation point (i.e. the exact place that the observer has to visit regularly) are plotted in Figure 1.
+Figs. 1 and 2.
+The EPA path limits, the positions of observation and alert thresholds, the thalweg and the observation point (i.e., the exact place that the observer has to visit regularly) are plotted in Fig. 1.
 Figure 2 shows the list of recent avalanche events recorded on this path.